altonzheng/Tabulator/README.md

 This is a GUI application used by the ASUC of UC Berkeley to tabulate votes.

-For questions or concerns, please email altonzheng@berkeley.edu or yunpark93@gmail.com.
+For questions or concerns, please email altonzheng@berkeley.edu or yun_park@berkeley.edu

 # To Build:
 Prerequisites: